|

 The joint Statement questions John Ruggie’s unrelenting insistence that largely attributes the business responsibility to respect human rights to general social norms and market expectations, and, in anticipation to Ruggie’s final report in 2011, asserts that there is important scope for the Council to consider the actual and potential role of international law in further defining the corporate responsibility for human rights.

-The following document is a joint Statement of the Economic, Social and Cultural Rights Network –of which The Jus Semper Global Alliance is item14a member– and other well-known civil society organisations, in regards to the 2010 Report on Business and Human Rights of John Ruggie, the Special Representative of the UN’s Secretary General (SRSG) on this issue.
+The following document is a joint Statement of the Economic, Social and Cultural Rights Network –of which The Jus Semper Global Alliance is a member– and other well-known civil society organisations, in regards to the 2010 Report on Business and Human Rights of John Ruggie, the Special Representative of the UN’s Secretary General (SRSG) on this issue.
 Mirroring the view shared by many citizen based organisations around the world –which coincidentally is also clearly conveyed by Alejandro Teitelbaum in a Jus Semper Brief included in this newsletter– the Statement questions Ruggie’s insistence on market-based (voluntary) solutions.
 Therefore, it asserts that there are critical areas in the current draft of the Guiding Principles released last November that need revision or further elaboration.
 Otherwise, they will prevent the effective advancement of corporate responsibility for human rights and so may fail to gain widespread acceptance by civil society.

 Consequently, to provide clear guidance to States and business and to become a useful tool to prevent and redress business-related abuses of human rights, the Statement considers that, at a minimum, the draft Guiding Principles must incorporate five concrete recommendations.
 At the core of these recommendations lies the urgent need to implement a clear legally-binding framework that enables States to adopt and implement effective regulatory measures to prevent, put an end to and punish business abuses of human rights at home and in other countries, and to ensure the provision of effective remedies, including through engaging in international cooperation and assistance.